Offshore Wind Farm, North Sea

 Blisters had been forming on some of the tank surfaces.
 When opened, each and every blister had water trapped behind it.
-Left uncheck, this would have resulted in a serious corrosion issue which would eventually perforated the tank.
+Left unchecked, this would have resulted in a serious corrosion issue which would eventually perforate the tank.

-All equipment, materials, personal items had to transported by the supply ship from main land Demark to the Horns 2 wind farm approximately 90 minutes off from Esbjerg, Denmark.
-The supply ship was weather dependant.
+All equipment, materials, and personal items had to transport by the supply ship from mainland Demark to the Horns 2 wind farm approximately 90 minutes off from Esbjerg, Denmark.
+The supply ship was weather dependent.

 All of the materials used had to be approved for use in potable water applications.
-The also had to be surface and damp tolerant and to be able to cure at low temperatures.
+They also had to be surface and damp tolerant and to be able to cure at low temperatures.

 The Dong Energy Horn offshore wind farm accommodation block SCGB to inspect & repair the water tanks (Photograph of accommodation block courtesy of Semco Maritime).

-Working closely with Semco Maritime and Dong Energy to co-ordinate the shipping, two day sea survival training courses, and to carry out the inspection and repairs required to complete the task efficiently.
+Working closely with Semco Maritime and Dong Energy to coordinate the shipping, and two-day sea survival training courses, and to carry out the inspection and repairs required to complete the task efficiently.

 Each individual blister was scrapped clear of the loose ling material and then thoroughly cleaned by localised mini abrasive grit blasting, to produce a bright clean metal surface with all traces of rust removed and a strong mechanical key for the new patch repairs.